aaronwlee/attain/README.md

 It's providing a full-stack server-side rendering development environment combine with React and Attain.

 It's a beta version and there are possibly exist some bugs.

-**important**: This beta project yet to supporting any type of CSS modules.
+__note__: This beta project yet to supporting any type of CSS modules.

 ### TODO